Skip to main content

 What does this Standard mean for workers?

-Standard 5 sets out requirements for the delivery of safe and quality clinical care* services, whether provided in an older person’s home or in a residential environment.
+Standard 5 sets out requirements for the delivery of safe and quality clinical care services, whether provided in an older person’s home or in a residential care home.

 Older people tell us that having quality relationships with workers is one of the most important aspects of their aged care experience.
 These relationships are central to the delivery of high quality, person-centred care.